-Without a fireworks permit, fireworks are only permitted to be used on designated holidays: Victoria Day & Canada Day.
+Without a fireworks permit, fireworks are only permitted to be used on designated holidays as per the Regulatory Matters by-law.
 But why buy your own fireworks when you can enjoy the City’s spectacular display over Kempenfelt Bay every July 1st?

 Every year, thousands of Canadians, mostly children, are hurt by consumer fireworks such as sparklers and firecrackers.
 Fireworks also cause many fires so please adhere to the following reminders for your celebrations.